akash80/TikTak-Chat/README.md

 // Short Description

 Description: TikTok Chat is a java web application use to chat with the people's around the world.
 You can talk to strangers and of course your friends.
+I used ajax to update messages all you have to do just click your friend username so you can update messages.
+Auto update is under development.

 // Application Design.